Skip to main content

 Western spruce budworm is one of the most serious forest defoliators in western North America.
 Heavy and repeated attacks can lead to top death of the trees and whole-tree deaths.
 Feeding starts on buds and new foliage and, if populations are relatively small, is confined to those parts of the tree.
 However, if populations are high, all new foliage can be destroyed.
 Feeding then takes place on older foliage, which can lead to complete defoliation and death of the tree.

-The picture below shows landscape-scale damage of grand fir in Oregon caused by Western spruce budworm.
+The picture below shows landscape-scale damage to grand fir in Oregon caused by western spruce budworm.

 Landscape-scale budworm damage to grand fir USDA